pkp/pkp-docs/dev/documentation/en/datamodel-settings.md

 There is no simple rule for which Entities have an associated settings table and which do not.
-Consult the files `schemas/*.json`, `lib/pkp/schemas/*.json`, and
+Consult the files `schemas/*.json`, `lib/pkp/schemas/*.json` to see PKP's intentions and read section [Schema](architecture-entities.md#schema) about the underlying concept.
-`lib/pkp/xml/schema/*.xml` to see PKP's intentions.
 Plugins can have schemas as well.
-Or use your favorite database browser to explore the resulting table structure.
+Or use your favorite database browser to explore the resulting table structure and content directly.